rpl/linuxday2010-erlang/presentation.md

 Learn the syntax is not enough

-## we have to learn a new Paradigm:
+## we have to learn new Paradigms and Patterns:

 * "Side Effects"-free code
 * Message Passing
 * Functional Patterns (map, foreach, reduce etc.)
 * Worker vs. Supervisor Processes
+* ...

 #SLIDE